BlazeMeter: Guide to Performance Testing & Continuous Testing

-BlazeMeter Beyond Performance Testing: Continuous Testing Explained
+BlazeMeter Beyond Performance Testing

 When teams first look for a testing solution, they often have a specific issue they need to address.
 Perhaps the website crashed during a Black Friday sale, or users are complaining about slow checkout times.
 In these moments, performance testing is the priority.
 Many organizations turn to BlazeMeter because it is known for running open-source scripts at a massive scale.

 However, viewing BlazeMeter strictly as a load testing tool misses the bigger picture.
-In my opinion, with over two decades of experience, I’d say performance testing is often the gateway to maturity, meaning it is only the first step.
+In my opinion, with over two decades of experience, I would say performance testing is often the gateway to maturity, meaning it is only the first step.
 Modern software delivery needs a strategy that covers every stage of the development lifecycle, not just the end.

 Why Performance Testing Is the Natural Entry Point